fetiu/tite/readme.md

 # Tite

-Tite is a new programming language designed to be concise, intuitive, and efficient.
+Tite is a programming language designed to be concise, intuitive, and efficient.

 `main: () => print("hello, world")`